Top 15 Essential Apps for RVing

 The Google Maps app also comes in handy when fellow RV travelers ask for recommendations for a town they are visiting.
 All I have to do is open the app and zoom in to the area to share those places with them.

-For travelers who like to stay organized, Google Maps also offers list-making capabilities.
-You can sort those saved locations into various lists, such as a “favorite coffee roasters” list or a “best campgrounds” list.
+For travelers who like to stay organized, Google Maps offers list-making capabilities.
+You can sort those saved locations into various lists, such as a “Favorite Coffee Roasters” list or a “Best Campgrounds” list.

-If we are planning an RV road trip from Tucson, Arizona to Flagstaff, Arizona, we will open the Google Maps app and see what saved places are along the route.
-Depending on the time of year or even day of the week, we can determine which starred place we want to visit or revisit and which ones we will need to skip.
+For example, if we are planning a trip from Tucson, Arizona to Flagstaff, Arizona, we will open the Google Maps app to see what saved places are along the route.
+Depending on the time of year or even the day of the week, we can decide which starred places to visit or revisit and which ones to skip.

 4. Gaia GPS

-Gaia GPS is one of our new go-to mobile apps.
-It is also a popular app for hikers and off-roaders.
+Gaia GPS is also a popular app for hikers and off-roaders.
 We love it because you can use it offline when you don’t have cell service.
 Just be sure to download the map(s) for the area first and it will track your position.

 There is a record feature that lets you track your route so you can look back on it and have it for reference for your next trip.
 We have found that the tracking feature will pause unexpectedly so we make sure to check it occasionally to make sure it’s still tracking.